AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Introduction

-To address these challenges, we introduce \textbf{AVIATOR} (AI Agentic Vulnerability Injection And Transformation with Optimized Reasoning), an AI agentic workflow designed to automatically introduce realistic, category-specific vulnerabilities into secure C/C++ codebases.
-AVIATOR coordinates multiple AI agents that simulate expert reasoning, along with function agents and traditional code analysis tools.
-It leverages Retrieval-Augmented Generation (RAG) \cite{rag_lewis2021} for contextual grounding and employs Low-Rank Adaptation (LoRA) \cite{lora_hu2021} for efficient model fine-tuning.
+To address these challenges, we introduce a novel AI agentic workflow designed to automatically inject realistic, diverse, category-specific vulnerabilities for large-scale generation of high-quality vulnerability datasets.
+This framework, called AVIATOR (AI Agentic Vulnerability Injection And Transformation with Optimized Reasoning) coordinates multiple AI agents, simulating expert reasoning, alongside functional agents and traditional code analysis tools.
+It was designed by studying the full process of manual injection and splitting it into elementary subtasks, relying on tools and self-correction loops to provide optimal guidance to LLMs.
+Its design was validated by three cybersecurity experts (including two co-authors).
+To further boost performance, it leverages Retrieval-Augmented Generation (RAG) \cite{rag_lewis2021} for contextual grounding and employs Low-Rank Adaptation (LoRA) \cite{lora_hu2021} for efficient model fine-tuning.
+Crucially, AVIATOR requires no pattern mining, freeing it from the rigid constraints of mined edits and allowing scalable generation of vulnerabilities that span more CWE categories, with greater semantic and contextual realism.

-To evaluate the performance of AVIATOR in introducing vulnerabilities we conducted an experimental study on 116 code samples from three different benchmarks used in the literature \cite{nist_sard_2018, formai_tihanyi2023, PrimeVul_ding2024}.
-We leveraged formal verification tool ESBMC \cite{esbmc_gadelha2018} for supported vulnerabilities and manual verification by experienced computer security researchers.
-We compare AVIATOR with existing automated large-scale realistic software vulnerability dataset creation technique.
-The results suggest a potential for the AVIATOR to outperform other techniques with regard to accuracy of dataset labels.
-It achieved between 89\% and 95\% success rates in injecting vulnerabilities across the different benchmarks.
+To evaluate AVIATOR’s ability to introduce vulnerabilities, we conducted an experimental study on code samples from three widely used benchmarks \cite{nist_sard_2018, formai_tihanyi2023, PrimeVul_ding2025}.
+We used the formal verification tool ESBMC \cite{esbmc_gadelha2018} to validate supported vulnerabilities in smaller, self-contained functions, and we relied on manual evaluation by experienced security researchers for larger functions with missing project-level context, where ESBMC is not applicable.
+We compare AVIATOR with existing automated large-scale realistic software vulnerability dataset creation techniques.
+The results show that AVIATOR achieves highest injection fidelity, with success rates between 91\% and 95\% across the evaluated benchmarks.